Meet the Board

 Linda Kirkpatrick has been a community activist since moving to Evergreen in 1981, with leadership roles in the construction of the ambulance facility, Bootstraps, the successful effort to Save Noble Meadow (408 acres of open space slated for 238 homes), creating Buchanan Park and Stagecoach Park, and co-founding Leadership Evergreen.
-She’s owned two award-winning publications focusing on community involvement in Evergreen and has been recognized many times for her contributions, including a Lifetime Leadership Award in 2015 and being inducted into the Jefferson County Historical Hall of Fame in 2020, and her induction into the Mountain Area Women in Business Hall of Fame in 2021.
+She’s owned two award-winning publications focusing on community involvement in Evergreen and has been recognized many times for her contributions, including a Lifetime Leadership Award in 2015, being inducted into the Jefferson County Historical Hall of Fame in 2020, and her induction into the Mountain Area Women in Business Hall of Fame in 2021.

 Long-time resident and business owner, Gail Riley, has been working with and for Evergreen since she and her husband, Tom Statzell, bought the Highland Haven Motel in 1979.
 The Highland Haven Creekside Inn is now a flourishing, award-winning business due to their endless efforts for excellence.
 Currently, Gail’s main focus is the Evergreen Legacy Fund.
 An original board member, she helped form the efforts to have slowly but surely made an impact for Evergreen.
 She headed up the Children’s Mural under 73 at the downtown intersection, and her intent now is to get local businesses as well as private individuals to join her efforts.